ClevrSolutions/DropZone/README.md

 -   Remove caption.
 If loaded this will be displayed on the icon

+-   Auto Start Upload: Hides upload button start uploading on drop.

 **Known bugs**

  When you don't provide an on remove microflow the file is deleted but the screen is not refreshed.

+ All of the original issues of the [Dropzone library] (https://github.com/enyo/dropzone/issues)

 **Frequently Asked Questions**